-Welcome to Trinity High School, home of the Blazers!
-Our mission at Trinity is to educate the whole person so that she may become an active leader in our global society.
-To that end, we have instituted two strong academic programs; International Baccalaureate and College Preparatory – both of which challenge students to think critically, listen attentively and act humanely.
+The academic experience at Trinity is second to none.
+We set high academic expectations for all of our students and provide a nurturing environment along with academic support to ensure their success.
+We educate the whole person so that they may become active leaders in our global society.
+To that end, we have instituted two strong academic programs; International Baccalaureate (IB) and College Preparatory – both of which challenge students to think critically, listen attentively and act humanely

-For over fifteen years, Trinity has been a member of the International Baccalaureate Community and was in fact the first Catholic school in the state of Illinois to institute this honors program.
-Our 90% success rate has consistently exceeded the national average of 80%.
-IB students take a wide range of courses and are evaluated by both their teachers and outside IB evaluators.
-Students need to display expertise not only in written work, but orally as well.
-They need to examine subjects in depth and be able to defend their positions based on research in the subject area.
-Forty six percent of our student body is enrolled in at least one IB course and roughly sixteen percent of each senior class is enrolled in the full IB Diploma Program.
+For over twenty-five years, Trinity has been a member of the IB Community and was the first Catholic school in Illinois to institute this honors program.
+Our 90% success rate has consistently exceeded the national average.
+IB students study a wide range of curriculum and are evaluated by Trinity faculty and independent IB evaluators.
+For all IB coursework, students need to display an in-depth expertise of content through strong written and verbal communication.
+Trinity’s Pre-IB courses are available for freshman and sophomores and students that qualify for a full IB certification are enrolled in the Full IB Diploma Program junior and senior year.

-Trinity’s College Preparatory Program consists of a broad based humanities curriculum which also contains a wide variety of science and mathematics courses.
-Students in this program are also evaluated using a variety of instruments; however, all non-standardized tests are composed and evaluated by Trinity teachers.
-All teachers who teach IB courses also teach College Prep courses and use many of the instructional techniques that they learn at national IB workshops with both groups.
+Trinity’s College Preparatory Program consists of a rigorous humanities curriculum, which contains a wide variety of science and mathematics courses.
+Students in this program are evaluated using a variety of assessment.
+Faculty that teaches IB courses also teach College Prep courses and use many of the same strategies and techniques from the IB program, which enhances the curriculum.

-I invite you to examine this website to get a fuller picture of the Trinity High School; you will see that community, spirit, active learning, religion, leadership, service to others and participation in our global society permeate the school and support our mission as a Catholic school for young women in the tradition of the Dominican Sisters of Sinsinawa.
+I invite you to examine this website to obtain a full picture of Trinity High School; you will see that community, spirit, active learning, prayer, student leadership, service to others and participation in our global society permeate the school and supports our mission as a Catholic school for young women in the tradition of the Dominican Sisters of Sinsinawa.

 Principal, Trinity High School